Resources

 At Winningtemp we encourage our teams to have regular dedicated team meetings where we discuss current “team temperature” related to our work environment.
 This is a meeting where we focus on our work relationships and how we together can create the best possible work situation in our team.

 The data in the Winningtemp platform guides the team and suggests what topics to discuss more in depth, and provides inspiration for further actions.
 The meetings are often run by members on the team, rather than by the manager, to increase involvement and build team commitment.
-These temp-meetings are also a good opportunity for the leader to open up and ask for feedback regarding his/her leadership, and show willingness and curiosity to understand the needs of the team.
+These guided temperature meetings are also a good opportunity for the leader to open up and ask for feedback regarding his/her leadership, and show willingness and curiosity to understand the needs of the team.

 To sum up, psychological safety is the foundation upon which a thriving workplace culture is built.
 It encourages open communication, boosts employee engagement, reduces turnover, fosters learning, and enhances well-being.